TakahikoKawasaki/nv-android-base/README.md

 The mechanism is achieved based on the idea of "finish chain".
 See the description about onResume() method of BaseActivity for details.

-The expected steps to start implementing an application is as follows.
+The expected flow to start implementing an application is as follows.

 1. Set BaseApplication or its subclass as application name in AndroidManifest.xml.
 (See BaseApplication for details.)